• Menu

 According to the legend, the god Apollo, who also wanted to to guide men, killed the serpent Python so he could found his sanctuary on the flank of mount Parnassus.

-Apollo was a good and generous god: Delphi was a sanctuary where men could consult him in the hope of obtaining his advice, but also to purifying themselves and atoning for their crimes.
+Apollo was a kind and generous god: he made Delphi a sanctuary where people could consult him in hopes of receiving his guidance, as well as purify themselves and atone for their crimes.

 🤔 Where does the name Delphi come from? 🤔